 NASCAR is known around the world as one of America’s, and particularly the South’s, favorite pastimes.
 The National Association for Stock Car Auto Racing sanctions over 1,500 races per year at over 100 race tracks in 48 states.
 Like any other sport, NASCAR betting is just as popular as betting on any other race.

-There are so many races throughout the NASCAR season.
+There are so many races throughout the season, it's never been easier to bet on NASCAR online.
 We will cover them all and post updated odds of each race as they come in.
-The following odds tables were last updated on January 18, 2021:
+The following odds tables for NASCAR betting online were last updated on March 12, 2021:

 Odds to Win the 2021 NASCAR Championship Outright

 Congratulations to Michael McDowell on winning the NASCAR Cup Series 2020!NASCAR was founded in 1948 by Bill France Sr. and has been headquartered in Daytona, Florida since its inception.
 Second, to the NFL as the largest spectator sport in the country, it can be difficult to find tickets to any big NASCAR event like the Daytona 500.

 First NASCAR Cup Series win in the #DAYTONA500?

 — NASCAR (@NASCAR) February 15, 2021

 There are 23 official NASCAR race tracks in the United States that bring in tens of thousands of spectators each race day: